ebp-group/send2geoadmin/README.md

 geodata files and shows it in
 [the geoportal of the Swiss federal government][geoadmin].
-It is far from complete and should only make one point: You don't need a desktop GIS to view your geodata on your harddrive (SSD).
+It is far from complete and should only make one point: You don't need a desktop GIS to view your geodata on your harddrive/SSD.

 The implementation takes advantage of [Azure's cloud services][Azure].